 The included nylon case is a nice added touch and while it probably won’t protect the unit from a severe fall, it should provide added protection when stored in your backpack of bag.
 There is also an extra pocket on the front to store the USB-C cable.
 Speaking of the USB-C cable, we do wish that Aukey had included a longer cable in the box.
 At 12” long, it does fine to connect the PB-Y24 to your Mac, provided you have some extra space on your desk or table, but makes it difficult to connect the power bank to the charger, if all that is available is a wall outlet.
 If you don’t want to take your original Apple USB-C cable or need an extra, check out our review of the Aukey USB-C to USB-C cable here.

-The Aukey PB-Y24 Power Bank is available from Amazon.
+The Aukey PB-Y24 Power Bank and many other fine products are available from the AUKEY web site.

 The Bottom Line